th-koeln-intia/ip-sprachassistent-team4/docs/index.md

 # How to use
 This website is separated in three parts.
 One part is [Installation](/pages/installation), a tutorial for installing Sherlock.
 The second one is the [Knowledge](pages/knowledge) section.
-There you find interesting background informations about rhasspy and the surrounding programs.
+There you find interesting background informations about Rhasspy and the surrounding programs.
 The third one is [Skills](/pages/skills) which contains the preset skills for Sherlock and how to configure them.

 # Why Sherlock?